Pest Control Oakwood

 Pest Control Quotes

-If you do spot rats in Oakwood, the probabilities are that they're going to be common brown rats, though there are in fact 2 breeds of rat at present living in the UK; black (or ship) rats and brown (common) rats.
-As you may know ship rats were blamed for the Great Plague (17th C) at which time they were really widespread.
-Black rats are quite scarce nowadays and in fact neither variety is native to Great Britain, both of them arriving from Asia.
+If you happen to spot rats in Oakwood, the chances are that they are going to be brown rats (Rattus Norvegicus), although there are in fact two types of rat currently living in Great Britain; brown (or common rats) and black (ship).
+As you might know ship rats were responsible for the spread of the Great Plague of the 17th Century and at that time they were extremely widespread.
+Black rats are quite scarce nowadays and in fact neither breed is native to Great Britain, both of them hailing from from Asia.

 Rat Catchers Oakwood N14